European nation's major lockdown backflip

 Around the same time as Denmark's lockdown backflip, a slew of other European nations announced the immediate end to Covid-19 restrictions despite record case numbers.

-England, Austria, the Netherlands and France are all returning to a semblance of normal in coming days.
+England, Austria, the Netherlands and France are all returning to a semblance of normality in the coming days.

 On Thursday, despite a new study finding that two-thirds of England's Omicron cases are repeat infections, the government announced that face mask mandates were no longer in effect.